JingyiChris/exSEEK/README.md

 > * You can quickly check the summary results for all samples with the `fastqc.txt` file in `example_data/output/example/summary/fastqc_clean_data/multiqc_fastqc.txt`.

 #### Update sequential mapping order
+exSEEK allows user-defined sequential mapping, which is particularly useful for small RNA-seq samples because short RNA reads are more likely to be mapped to multiple locations.
 The default mapping order is set as `rna_types` variable in `config/default_config.yaml`:
 ```yaml
 rna_types: [univec, rRNA, lncRNA, mature_miRNA, miRNA, mRNA,
   piRNA, snoRNA, snRNA, srpRNA, tRNA, tucpRNA, Y_RNA]
 ```

-You can change the mapping order by add a `rna_types` variable in `config/example.yaml`.
-For example, add spike-in sequences as the first RNA type:
+You can change the mapping order based on the on the confidence of each RNA type for your samples by add a `rna_types` variable in `config/example.yaml`.
+For example, you can add spike-in sequences as the first RNA type:
 ```yaml
 rna_types: [spikein, univec, rRNA, lncRNA, mature_miRNA, miRNA,
   mRNA, piRNA, snoRNA, snRNA, srpRNA, tRNA, tucpRNA, Y_RNA]